 When you are traveling with Toddlers, Septuagenarians, and Everyone in Between, unforeseen health issues, changed exam dates, unexpected Interviews and meetings can mar your planning.
 It’s worth spending more on Refundable tickets than on canceling the tickets altogether due to unforeseen events.

-3. GET EVERYONE INVOLVED
+3. GET All GENERATIONS INVOLVED

 Whenever we are planning a multigenerational family vacation we travel almost all around the globe during the discussions.
 It’s amusing and frustrating at the same time.